Los Altos Auto Repair

 • You drive in very hot or very cold weather.

 I don't know about you, but that doesn't sound like my normal driving.
 It sounds more like ideal conditions.
 I live where it gets hot in the summer and cold in the winter.
 I run short errands around Los Altos.
-Occasionally we load up for family trips.
+Occasionally, we load up for family trips.

 For me, normal driving includes elements of severe service driving.
-So here's what I tell people: think about how you drive, where you live, where you go and what you are expecting to with your vehicle in the near future.
+So here's what I tell people: think about how you drive, where you live, where you go, and what you expect to do with your vehicle in the near future.

 Picture a line with 'regular' on one end and 'severe' on the other, and make a judgment on where you fall.
 If your regular oil change recommendation is 5,000 miles (8,000 km) and the severe service recommendation is 3,000 miles (5,000 km), when should you change your oil?
 For me, it's closer to 3,000 miles (5,000 km).
 For my wife, it's closer to 5,000 miles (8,000 km).
-Your Los Altos, CA, auto service advisor at Allied Auto Works will be happy to have this discussion with you and help you sort it out.
+Your Los Altos, CA auto service advisor at Allied Auto Works will be happy to discuss this with you and help you sort it out.

 Another factor is water.
 Moisture naturally collects in fluids as they cool.
 In your motor oil, for example, if you don't drive long enough for the oil to fully heat up, the water won't evaporate.
 Water in the oil can lead to the buildup of damaging sludge.